 - submit required entrance exam scores in reading, writing, and math.*

 - Pass the Praxis Subject Assessments required for their licensure area.

 - complete and clear background checks (State Police, FBI, and Child Maltreatment Central Registry).

 - Complete the application for the provisional license.**

-- Receive a viable job offer to teach in their licensure area and grade level at a site approved by the Arkansas Department of Education (ADE)
+- Receive a viable job offer to teach in their licensure area and grade level at a site approved by the Arkansas Department of Elementary and Secondary Education (DESE).

-- Meet any other licensure requirements for their chosen licensure area as required by the ADE
+- Meet any other licensure requirements for their chosen licensure area as required by the DESE.